elct9620/hanami-cucumber/README.md

 ## Code of Conduct

-Everyone interacting in the Hanami::Cucumber project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/hanami-cucumber/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the `Hanami::RSpec` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/elct9620/hanami-cucumber/blob/main/CODE_OF_CONDUCT.md).

+## Copyright

+Copyright © 2023 ZhengXian Qiu – Released under MIT License